Head to the 100 People website here!

 a) an exhibition at Shieldfield Art Works in October 2022

-b) a feature film that will be relased in March 2023
+b) a feature film that will be released in September/October 2023

 c) a community archive of recorded material that will be owned and managed by Dwellbeing Shieldfield